ongaeshi/milkode/README.md

 [![Version](https://img.shields.io/gem/v/milkode.svg)](https://rubygems.org/gems/milkode) [![Build Status](https://travis-ci.org/ongaeshi/milkode.svg?branch=develop)](https://travis-ci.org/ongaeshi/milkode)

-Milkode is "Line Based" local source code search engine written by Ruby.
-It have command line interface and web application.
+Milkode is source code search engine of "line-oriented" written by Ruby.It have command line interface and web application.
 It will accelerate the code reading of your life.

+It is possible from the file tens of thousands of the order, to search instantly a line that contains the keyword of interest.

 Milkode is "見るコード".
 "See a code" is meaning.